emsoft1/emsoft1/README.md

 - 👀 I’m interested in in back-end and mobile cross platform development
 - 🌱 I’m currently learning AI/ML
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me Mehrdad@sucher.tech
+- 📫 How to reach me mehrdad.mansouri89@gmail.com

 <!---
 emsoft1/emsoft1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.